tdunning/Tutorials/_docs/basic_features/Inviscid_OneraM6.md

 #### In Serial

-The wing simulation is relatively large, but should still fit on a single-core machine.
+The wing simulation is relatively large for a single-core calculation, but is still reasonable due to the high convergence rate of this inviscid case.
 To run this test case, follow these steps at a terminal command line:
  1. Move to the directory containing the config file ([inv_ONERAM6.cfg](../../Inviscid_OneraM6/inv_ONERAM6.cfg)) and the mesh file ([mesh_ONERAM6_inv_ffd.su2](../../Inviscid_OneraM6/mesh_ONERAM6_inv_ffd.su2)).
 Make sure that the SU2 tools were compiled, installed, and that their install location was added to your path.
  2. Run the executable by entering